 After you turn 14, you can get medical care like birth control, STI tests, and abortions without your parents finding out.
-They’re confidential, and you also don’t need their permission!
+It’s confidential and you don’t need their permission!
 This is true for…

-- Prescriptions for drugs like birth control or treatment for STIs
+- Prescriptions for drugs like the morning after pill, birth control or treatment for STIs

-- Medical procedures like abortions or getting an IUD inserted
+- Minor medical procedures like abortions or IUD insertions

 - STI testing or any other kind of testing